RobotecAI/sig-simulation/rfcs/RFC Feature - Simulation Interfaces Integration.md

 Service allows spawning entities previously found with `GetSpawnables` service. \
 Service definition: [SpawnEntity](https://github.com/adamdbrw/simulation_interfaces/blob/simulation_interfaces/srv/SpawnEntity.srv)

-The ROS 2 user who wants to spawn a new object in their simulation has to have a valid URI e.g.,`spawnable://@cache@/robot/foorobot.spawnable`. `ROS 2 Entities Manager` will find respective Asset ID based on the URI.
+The ROS 2 user who wants to spawn a new object in their simulation has to have a valid URI e.g.,`spawnable://@cache@/robot/foorobot.spawnable`. `Simulation Entities Manager` will find respective Asset ID based on the URI.

 Next, the [SpawnableEntitiesDefinition](https://github.com/o3de/o3de/blob/152bc0a1851d881fe735adf54ec93e1ad7875b11/Code/Framework/AzFramework/AzFramework/Spawnable/SpawnableEntitiesInterface.h#L334-L333) interface will be utilized to create a spawn ticket and spawn entity.